The exact strength of generic absoluteness for the universally Baire sets: An overview of the fine structure of the minimal -hod mouse and excellent hybrid mice

-Unfortunately there can be trees that are \textit{ambiguous}\footnote{These are trees that are not unambiguous.}.
-Suppose then $\T$ is an ambiguous tree.
+Unfortunately there can be trees that are not universally short ($\sf{nuvs}$).
+Suppose then $\T$ is $\sf{nuvs}$.
 In this case whether we index $\Lambda(\T)$ or not depends on whether we can find a $\Q$-structure that can be authenticated to be the correct one.
 There can be many ways to certify a $\Q$-structure, and \cite{hod_mice_LSA} provides one such method.
-An interested reader can consult clause 4 of \cite[Definition 3.8.2]{hod_mice_LSA}.
+An interested reader can consult \cite[Chapter 3.7]{hod_mice_LSA}.
 Notice that because $\P$ has only one Woodin cardinal, not being able to find a $\Q$-structure is equivalent to the tree being maximal.
 Thus, in a nutshell the solution proposed by \cite{hod_mice_LSA} is that we index only branches that are given by \textit{internally} authenticated $\Q$-structures.

 Suppose now that we have the above Skolem hull situation, namely that we have $\pi:\M\rightarrow \N$ and $\T$ in $\N$ that is $\Lambda$-maximal but $\pi^{-1}(\T)$ is short.
 There is no more indexing problem.
 The reason is that in order to index $\Lambda(\pi^{-1}(\T))$ in $\M$ we need to find an authenticated $\Q$-structure for $\pi^{-1}(\T)$.
 The authentication process is first order, and so if $\N$ does not have such an authenticated $\Q$-structure for $\T$ then $\M$ cannot have such an authenticated $\Q$-structure for $\pi^{-1}(\T)$.